eslint/eslint/.github/PULL_REQUEST_TEMPLATE.md

 #### Prerequisites checklist

-- [ ] I have read the [contributing guidelines](https://raw.githubusercontent.com/eslint/eslint/master/templates/bug-report.md).
+- [ ] I have read the [contributing guidelines](https://github.com/eslint/eslint/blob/master/CONTRIBUTING.md).
 - [ ] The team has reached consensus on the changes proposed in this pull request.
-If not, I understand that the process will begin with this pull request and won't be merged until it has been accepted.
+If not, I understand that the evaluation process will begin with this pull request and won't be merged until the team has reached consensus.

 #### What is the purpose of this pull request? (put an "X" next to item)